Lynne Moody

-Emmalyn Paulette Moody (born February 17, 1945), (Note: Moody's year of birth is disputed.
+Emmalyn Paulette Moody (born February 17, 1946), (Note: Moody's year of birth is disputed.
 1950 is claimed on majority of the sources.
 1945 and 1946 are implied due to an article published by the Sedona Red Rock News about her reuniting with daughter, citing she had given birth in December 1964 at age 18 (or 19).
 A birth year of 1945 can also be implied due to her high school graduation occurring in 1963.) known professionally as Lynne Moody, is an American film and television actress.
-Beginning her career in the early 1970s, Moody is best known her roles as Tracy Curtis–Taylor in the ABC television sitcom That's My Mama (1974–1975), Irene Harvey in Roots (1977), Roots: The Next Generations (1979), and Patricia Williams in Knots Landing (1988–1990).
+Beginning her career in the early 1970s, Moody is best known for her roles as Tracy Curtis–Taylor in the ABC television sitcom That's My Mama (1974–1975), Irene Harvey in Roots (1977), Roots: The Next Generations (1979), and Patricia Williams in Knots Landing (1988–1990).

 Biography

 Early life and education

 Born in Detroit, Michigan, Moody was raised in Evanston, Illinois, a north suburb of Chicago, Illinois.
-Moody's mother was a social worker, her father was a physician at a Chicago-area hospital.
-For high school, Moody attended Evanston Township High School, graduating in 1963.
-Moody worked as a stewardess prior to relocating to Los Angeles for her acting career.
+Her mother was a social worker and her father was a physician at a Chicago-area hospital.
+She attended Evanston Township High School, graduating in 1963, and worked as a stewardess before moving to Los Angeles to pursue an acting career.